pydanny/pydanny-event-notes/leanstartup2012/index.rst

 * Joe Hernandez
 * Barath Kadaba

-Question: What is the goal you have for your venture
+Question: What is the goal you have for your venture?
 -----------------------------------------------------

 * You want to stay small and insignificant?
 (0%)